Tingira Heights

 Tingira Heights shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 17.0%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.0%, followed by postgraduate qualifications (2.9%) and graduate diplomas (2.1%).
-Vocational credentials are prevalent, with 44.0% of residents aged 15+ holding them - advanced diplomas at 10.7% and certificates at 33.3%.
+The area's university qualification rate is 17.0%, significantly lower than NSW's average of 32.2%.
+This indicates a need for targeted educational initiatives.
+Bachelor degrees are the most common at 12.0%, followed by postgraduate qualifications (2.9%) and graduate diplomas (2.1%).
+Vocational credentials are prevalent, with 44.0% of residents aged 15+ holding them, including advanced diplomas (10.7%) and certificates (33.3%).

 Frequently Asked Questions - Education